Don't Add or Subtract

 Certainly there are a variety of factors, but should it be any surprise that 60 percent intermarriage is ravaging our people?
 Perhaps this is why the Torah, following its command "not to add or subtract," declares:

 "You have witnessed what God did with those who followed after alien worship – how they disappeared from your midst.
 But you who cling to God – you are all alive today."
 (Deut.
 4:3-4)

 Intuitively, it is understandable why not to subtract from the Torah.
 But why can't we add to the mitzvot?
 Isn't doing more always better?

 Consider a great work of art.
 Would you add a few notes to a Bach fugue, or some brushstrokes to a Rembrandt portrait?!

 Adding to the mitzvot is not serving God – it is serving oneself with what "feels good."
 Perfection, by definition, cannot be improved upon.
 Adding to the Torah implies that God is lacking.
 It is self-worship of one's own creativity.

-Furthermore, the same subjective judgement which decides to add, is that which eventually leads one to subtract:
+Furthermore, the same subjective judgment which decides to add, is that which eventually lead one to subtract:

 In the Garden of Eden, the snake tried to entice Eve to eat from the Tree.
 "Did God really say not to eat from the Tree?" queried the snake.